COVID-19, THE CORONAVIRUS (CORONA VIRUS), THE WUHAN VIRUS, OR SARS COV-2: BY ANY OTHER NAME

 B) Try selected herbs such as echinacea (https://befitagain.com/everybodys-pal-echinacea/), or astragalus (https://befitagain.com/astounding-astragalus/), and

-D) Get a flu shot so you can eliminate that from your worries (and avoid a misdiagnosis).
+D) Get a flu shot so you can eliminate the annual circulating flu virus from your worries and avoid a possible misdiagnosis.

-And what else am I doing to protect myself from COVID-19 / Coronavirus?
+What else am I doing to protect myself from COVID-19?
 I’m:

-taking Zicam three times a day (even without any cold systems);
+- taking Zicam three times a day even without any cold symptoms;

-taking Airborn vitamin supplements with Orange Juice (why OJ? because like a virus has receptors that find a host, your cells can identify ‘real’ and ‘fake’ vitamins and by mixing living vitamins with supplements, you’ll trick your cells into absorbing more of the supplement), and
+- taking Airborn vitamin supplements with Orange Juice.
+Why OJ?
+Because a virus has receptors that find a host.
+Your cells are smart and can identify ‘real’ and ‘fake’ vitamins, so by mixing living vitamins with supplements, you’ll trick your cells into absorbing more of the supplement.
+(Pretty clever, huh?),

-What NOT to do (other than the obvious “avoid crowds”): DO NOT watch scary movies or read scary books — they cause stress and stress lowers your immune systems response (in fact, you should probably limit your reading about COVID-19 and the Corona Virus to just a few articles a day.
-And on that note, you’re ready to put this article down and take some of the above-actions!
+- DO NOT watch scary movies or read scary books — they cause stress and stress lowers your immune system’s response (in fact, you should probably limit your reading about COVID-19 to just a few articles a day.)
+And on that note, I’ve just supplied you with your daily dose of COVID-19 news, so be ready to put this article down and take some of the above actions!

 - If you do not have health insurance, GET IT NOW!